MaianneThornton/50in50_ScrollAnimation/README.md

 In this project users will be able to:

-- Build a responsive site that displays a functional progress bar.
+- Build a responsive site that displays an animated scroll function.

 ### Screenshot🌇